How Carlo Ancelotti ended Real Madrid’s 12-year wait for La Decima

 In the summer of 2009, Perez returned for a second stint as president after three years away.

-Under Ramon Calderon, Los Blancos won back-to-back league titles (the first and only time they’ve done so since the legendary Quinta del Buitre side of the 80s won five in a row) between 2006 and 2008, reasserting their domestic dominance at a time when Barcelona were European champions and Sevilla were a serious force to contend with.
+Under Ramon Calderon, Los Blancos won back-to-back league titles (the first and only time they’ve done so since the legendary Quinta del Buitre side of the 80s won five in a row) in 2006-07 and 2007-08, reasserting their domestic dominance at a time when Barcelona were European champions and Sevilla were a serious force to contend with.

 Madrid were back on top in Spain, but still some way off regaining the European crown that defines the club.
 After winning three Champions League titles in five years between 1998 and 2002, there was a sharp and stark decline; a semi-final exit, then a quarter-final exit, then, unthinkably, six successive eliminations at the first knockout hurdle.